uhppoted/uhppoted-mqtt/documentation/greengrass/provisioning.md

    Normally that error is encountered because the _UhppotedGreengrassTokenExchangeRoleAccess_ does not exist (at least initially).
    The _GreengrassInstaller_ will (most probably) automatically create the policy and the message can be treated as  a warning.

-2. The next error you will encounter on a fresh install is:
+2. The next error you may encounter on a fresh install is:
 ```
    Error while trying to setup Greengrass Nucleus software.amazon.awssdk.services.iam.model.NoSuchEntityException:
    The role with name UhppotedGreengrassTokenExchangeRole cannot be found.
 (Service: Iam, Status Code: 404,